fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> How do you build a Chrome extension with Vue.js?

 > What is the difference between http and http2?

 > How do I get better at Webpack, Babel, Npm and version control?